pbudner/argosminer/README.md

 - Embedd User Interface in Single Binary (have a look at Prometheus) (0,5 days)
 - Implement a Partitioning Layer above BadgerDB (1 day)
 - Random Event Emitter Source (Regular Intervals, e.g. every second) (2 hours)
+- Turn Raw Events Logstore on and off

 ## Requirements of TSDB for First Version
 - Sum of Events per EventType per Day (<-- Partition by Day)